United States Tennis Association: Programs

 In most states, there are between one and five tournaments each weekend.
 Adults with a 3.0 to 4.5 rating can usually play in these tournaments.

 Leagues include: 10 and under; Juniors; Adults 18-40; and Adults 40 or older.
 Anyone over 40 may request placement in the 18-40 league.

+In addition, the USTA Foundation supports the National Junior Tennis and Learning (NJTL) program, comprising more than 250 nonprofit youth development organizations that offer free or low-cost tennis and education programming to over 150,000 under-resourced youth each year.

 Tournaments

+There are 11 active ATP tournaments held in the United States.
+Nine are held on hard courts, one on clay, and one on grass.
+USA hosts one Grand Slam, three Masters, two 500, and five 250 level tournaments.